E-goi/sms-orders-alertnotifications-for-woocommerce/README.txt

 * **Administration:** Send direct test SMS messages and manually send SMS from the order page.

-**Requirements**
+**Requirements:**

-* You must have the [E-goi - Smart Marketing SMS and Newsletters Forms](https://wordpress.org/plugins/sms-orders-alertnotifications-for-woocommerce/ "E-goi - Smart Marketing SMS and Newsletters Forms") plugin installed and configured.
+* You must have the [E-goi - Smart Marketing SMS and Newsletters Forms](https://wordpress.org/plugins/smart-marketing-for-wp/ "E-goi - Smart Marketing SMS and Newsletters Forms") plugin installed and configured.
 * You must have **WooCommerce** installed.
 * An **E-goi Plan** is required, including:
     * Transactional active and configured